Rochdale child sex abuse ring: Operation Infrared 2015

+Operation Lytton 2023, 2025

+In 2015, a further police operation, Lytton, was launched.
+This investigation was borne out of Operation Doublet and initially related to two victims who reported being abused between 2002 and 2006.
+In March 2023, eight men were charged with a total of 82 offences.
+In May 2023, a further ten men were charged with 76 offences.

+On 17 August 2023 five of the eight men who were charged in March 2023 were convicted of historical child sexual offences following a trial at Manchester Minshull Street Crown Court.
+On 31 October 2023 the five men were jailed for sentences that ranged between eight and 17 years.

+Another trial related to Operation Lytton took place in June 2025.
+Eight Asian men were charged over the sexual abuse of two teenage girls across a five-year period.
+Two of the defendants, Mohammed Zahid and Roheez Khan, had previously been convicted in other grooming trials in 2016 and 2013 respectively.
+Seven defendants were found guilty of rape and sexual exploitation on 13 June 2025.
+The eighth defendant was acquitted after the prosecution chose not to present evidence against him.
+Zahid, identified as the ringleader, was sentenced to 35 years in prison on 1 October 2025.
+In total, the seven offenders were sentenced to a combined 174 years.

 Reaction and public debate

 The case raised a serious debate about whether the crimes were racially motivated.
 Suggestions emerged that police and social work departments failed to act when details of the gang emerged for fear of appearing racist, and vulnerable white teenagers being groomed by Pakistani men were ignored.
 A report by the deputy children's commissioner in 2012 said that 33% of child sex abuse by gangs in Britain was committed by British Asians, where Asians are 7% of the population, but concluded that it was "irresponsible" to dwell on the data.

-Ann Cryer, Labour MP for Keighley, recalled in a BBC documentary filmed in 2012 that she had worked with the families of the victims involved, and had been "round at the police station virtually every week" and was "begging" both the police and social services to do something.
-Cryer said, "Neither the police nor social services would touch those cases.
-I think it was because they were afraid of being called racist."
-Cryer had attempted to reach the Muslim community and persuade it to take action: "I went to a friend of mine, who was a local councillor and happened to be a Muslim and therefore able to represent me to the elders, because I thought it was a good move to try to get those elders involved.
-I hoped that I would be able to persuade the elders to go knocking on doors and say 'this behaviour is un-Islamic and I want it to stop because I'm going to tell the whole community about you and what you’re doing if you don’t'.
-Now they weren’t prepared to do that."

 Tim Loughton, the Minister for Children and Families, said that while there was no evidence that ethnic communities condoned child sexual abuse, he was concerned that some had been slow to report it to the police, and urged police and social workers not to allow "political correctness around ethnicity" to hinder their work to apprehend such criminals.

 In late 2011, the Office of the Children's Commissioner began a two-year long inquiry into child sexual exploitation by street gangs.
 The inquiry issued its final report in November 2013.
 After members of the Rochdale gang were sentenced, the UK's Department for Education announced new funding for a specialist foster care scheme to protect vulnerable children in residential care, where some victims had been.